johngeorgewright/replace-git-hook/README.md

 It will only allow tags (and branches if configured to do so) to be pushed.
 It can also be configured to disallow tag and branch modifications.

+This is mainly used as a deployment script for simple websites/apps on remote servers.

 Use
 ---